 The film was story developed and is produced by Guillermo Del Toro, the director of Cronos (1993), Mimic (1997), The Devil’s Backbone (2001), Blade II (2002), Hellboy (2004), Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), Pacific Rim (2013), Crimson Peak (2015), The Shape of Water (2017), Nightmare Alley (2021) and Guillermo Del Toro’s Pinocchio (2022).
 Del Toro conceives the story with Marcus Dunstan and Patrick Melton, co-writers of various Saw sequels, Feast (2006) and sequels, Piranha 3DD (2012) and the directing/writing team behind The Collector (2009) and sequel, and Unhuman (2022).

 The directorial chores have been handed over to Norwegian director Andre Øvredal whose The Troll Hunter (2010), a Found Footage film made with a quirkily eccentric sense of humour, became a word of mouth hit. Øvredal had earlier made Future Murder (2000), although hardly anybody appears to have seen this, and followed The Troll Hunter with the horror film The Autopsy of Jane Doe (2016).
-Subsequent to this, Øvredal went on to make the Norwegian mythological fantasy Mortal (2020), as well as produced the horror film Umma (2022).
+Subsequent to this, Øvredal went on to make Mortal (2020) about a man with godlike powers and The Last Voyage of the Demeter (2023), as well as produced the horror film Umma (2022).

 Scary Stories to Tell in the Dark emerges as an ungainly beast on screen.
 It feels as though it has been slung together to incorporate a host of competing influences.
 In recent years, we have had the hits of tv’s Stranger Things (2016- ) and the remake of It (2017), both featuring a group of kids that were on the cusp of adolescence facing a supernatural menace.
 This seems to have mandated that we get a similar bunch of kids at the centre of the story here.